 Social Services Jobs

-Several governmental as well as private non-profit organizations employ candidates with a bachelor's degree in psychology.
+Many governmental and private non-profit organizations seek to fulfill positions for candidates with a bachelor's degree in psychology.
 The duties involved within these positions might include helping families, assisting neglected children, working with the elderly and the disabled to gain access to psychological counseling, healthcare and other necessary resources.
 In the social service sector, job designations for which psychology undergraduates qualify include social work assistants, social-urban planners, group home attendants, case workers and day care center supervisors.
 Many students who maintain the ability to care and empathize with clients are well suited and excel for this working environment.

 Probation and Parole Officer

-Undergraduate courses in psychology equip students with an understanding of the psychology of crime.
-This makes them apt candidates for jobs such as probation and parole officers in halfway houses run by local or state governments for the rehabilitation of former prisoners.
-These officers supervise the behavior of their wards, and prepare regular reports as directed by the courts.
-Halfway houses that cater to the social reintegration of people with a history of alcohol and substance abuse also hire candidates with a bachelor's degree in psychology.
+Courses within undergraduate psychology help to instill the understanding of the psychology of crime which make great for candidates wishing to work as parole officers and probation officers for state or local governments.
+The duties for these officers include supervision over the behavior of others within their wards, and prepare regular reports as directed by the courts.
+Halfway houses which focus on the social reintegration of individuals with a history of alcohol and substance abuse are also large employers of those prepared with a bachelor's degree in psychology.

 A bachelor's degree in psychology prepares individuals to work under a licensed social worker or psychologist and assist with needed efforts in counseling, teach life skills and manage applied therapy sessions in a number of various settings.
 For counseling positions, these are usually considered under designations such as mental health technician and psychiatric technician.
 Psychology undergraduates with an interest in helping people chart their career are eligible to work as career counselors.
 They groom candidates and help them with job search and placements.

-Their understanding of interpersonal relationships combined with knowledge of communication techniques makes students with psychology undergraduate degrees a good choice as administrators and managers dealing with human resource management.
+This degree helps those to better understand interpersonal relationships combined with offering knowledge of various communication techniques.
+This makes students with psychology undergraduate degrees a good choice as administrators and managers dealing with human resource management.
 Psychology coursework includes a study of how people think and learn, form opinions, interact with others, and are influenced by their environment.
 This knowledge is handy for personnel administrator positions in business organizations, schools and hospitals.
 In this position, candidates also work at interviewing, recruiting, training and where necessary, terminating employees.

 Marketing and Public Relations

-Studying psychology imparts a deep understanding of human nature, motivation and behavior.
-This when combined with good communication skills makes psychology bachelor degree holders an attractive prospect for organizations looking to hire marketing staff and public relations specialists take note of those with these skills.
+An undergraduate in Psychology offers the chance to understand human nature, motivation and behavior in deeper ways along with quality communication skills.
+Organizations looking to hire marketing staff and public relations specialists take note of those with these skills.
 Marketing positions typically require planning strategies to sell a product or service whereas public relations jobs involve interacting with clients, investors, media and customers to promote the company's image.
 Governmental agencies also hire candidates with a Bachelor's degree in Psychology to work as a community relations officer to liaise between them and the local community.